SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 **NOTE: please avoid putting environment-specific details _especially secrets and sensitive information_ in this document.**

+**Intended Audience**: this document provides information for troubleshooting the [Reporting Data Warehouse](../README.md).
+Operations, support and system administrators will find it useful.

 ### Table of Contents

 * [Kubernetes](#kubernetes)